 Laurie A. Rea is Director of the Office of Secondary Market Oversight (OSMO).
 She was named to this position in January 2011.
 Ms. Rea joined FCA in 1986 after graduating from San Diego State University.
 She has held several positions with the agency, beginning with the Office of Examination where she became a commissioned FCA examiner in 1989.
 In 1992, she joined the Office of Policy and Analysis (now the Office of Regulatory Policy), where she gained experience in policy and regulation development.
 Since 2005, Ms. Rea has served as associate director and finance and capital markets team leader in the Office of Regulatory Policy, where she managed the approval of Systemwide debt securities and led the agency's regulatory capital and investment policy development.
 Ms. Rea is a Chartered Financial Analyst from the CFA Institute and a Certified Risk Professional.

 Stephen G. Smith is the Chief Financial Officer and Director of the Office of Management Services.
-Before accepting this position, he served as the Agency’s Inspector General.
-He joined FCA in 1981 as a technical specialist, became an examiner in 1984, and later served as staff assistant for the Chief Examiner.
-In 1989, he was named Associate Regional Director for the Agency’s New York field office and then served as Senior Staff Director for the Chief Examiner before being named Director of the Technical and Operations Division.
+Previously, from 2001 to 2005, he served as the Agency’s Inspector General.
+He joined FCA in 1981 as a technical specialist.
+He is a commissioned FCA examiner and served in several leadership roles, including Associate Regional Director for the Albany, New York field office, Senior Staff Director for the Chief Examiner, and Director of the Technical and Operations Division.
 In 1993, he assumed new responsibilities as Director of the Information Resources Division.
-From 1996 until May 2001, he served as Chief Information Officer, directing all technology and information operations for FCA.
-Before joining the Agency, he worked at the North Central Jersey Farm Credit Associations.
+He was named Chief Information Officer in 1996, directing all technology and information operations for FCA.
+Before joining the Agency, he worked at the North Central Jersey Farm Credit Association.